About my life in sport

 After a while it became obvious that I could not sustain my commitments in teaching and the increasing work I was doing as a sports photographer so in 1980 I set up my agency Supersport Photographs and embarked on a career at a time when there were few if any women working full time in this profession.

-In addition I have covered World, European and National Championships in a wide range of sports.
-My specialist areas became Gymnastics, Figure Skating and all sports for women and girls.
+My specialist areas became Gymnastics, Figure Skating, Olympic Sports and all sports for women and girls.
 I became the official photographer of the International Gymnastics Federation (FIG) in 1983 and worked for them until 2002 during which time I not only photographed all their events but was also involved in organisational work establishing good working conditions for photographers and liaising with TV and event organisers.
 I was made an Honorary Life member of both the FIG and British Gymnastics.
 During my time with the FIG I had the great challenge and thrill of producing two photographic books – ‘Gymnastics – The Art of Sport’ and ‘Gymnastics in Perspective’ – and it was a great learning experience for me to work with Dwight Normile (editor of International Gymnast magazine) who designed and structured these publications.
+I was honoured to receive Life membership of the FIG in recognition of my work for them.

 Rather to my surprise I was elected Chairman of the Professional Sports Photographers Association (PSPA) in the UK and during this time served on the press committee of the British Olympic Association.
 I also continued to support the Women’s Sports Foundation (UK) by being their photographer and advising on press initiatives, including the launch of an Awards Scheme for girls and young women.
 It was very satisfying some years later to see sportswomen who had been award winners in this scheme competing at the Olympic Games.

-In spite of recent time out due to health problems, I continue to build my archive and supply images to magazines and books but I have also started producing my own photographic greeting cards and calendars which I now sell through my website www.langsleysports.com.
+I continue to build my archive and supply images to magazines and books but I have also started producing my own sports books, photographic greeting cards and calendars.
+For all information about my book company EGB books and details of books published, please see the dedicated page.

 I have had a truly wonderful career, full of challenges and new experiences during which I have been present at some great sporting events.
 I have travelled extensively, worked in many countries and cultures and am blessed with great friends and colleagues all over the world but my biggest tribute is as always to my husband Gerry who has been a real support to me every step of the way and who took this image of me when we were on holiday in The Seychelles.